Link invariants from finite racks: Racks and counting invariants

 \begin{proof} Suppose $x\tr x=y\tr y=z.$ We have $x\tr x = x\tr (x\tr x)=x\tr z$ and $y\tr y = y\tr (y\tr y) = y\tr z.$ Then $x\tr x=y\tr y$ implies $x\tr z = y\tr z$ and rack axiom (i) implies $x=y$. \end{proof}

 In terms of rack matrices, corollary \ref{diagperm} says that like the columns of a rack matrix, the diagonal of a rack matrix must be a permutation.
-It then easily follows that $\rho(x)<|T|$ for any $x\in T$ where $T$ is a finite rack -- indeed, $N(T)$ is just the exponent of the permutation along the diagonal.
+Indeed, if we define $\pi:T\to T$ by $\pi(x)=x\tr x$ then the diagonal of a rack matrix tell us the permuation $\pi$.
+It then easily follows that $N(x)<|T|$ for any $x\in T$ where $T$ is a finite rack -- indeed, $N(T)$ is just the exponent of $\pi\in S_{|T|}$.
 This fact also follows from proposition 7.3 in \cite{LR}.

 We will also need the following standard result (see \cite{FR} or \cite{T} for example):

 \begin{theorem} If $D$ and $D'$ are ambient isotopic link diagrams, we can modify $D'$ to obtain a diagram $D''$ which is framed isotopic to $D$ by selecting an arc on each component of $D'$ and adding positive or negative kinks until the framings match. \end{theorem}